ferasbg/crypton/src/README.md

 - We hold certain variables constant to measure the effectiveness of certain algorithms within our methods.
 This is more useful to keep in mind of when writing the observations/understandings in the discussion.
 - Secure gRPC to secure the server-client channels, apply differential privacy to the data across all the corruption types, apply certification algorithms, then apply formal verification algorithm that unifies graph technique
 - Feedback about my explanations: they are too wordy and detract away from the cohesive balance between persuasive expression (why is this even useful, and how can this really create a trillion dollar impact).
 Reviewers operate on dynamical responses.... emotional invocation backed by logical expressivity.
+- Verify certification techniques, minimize I.V's by focusing on the client-server connection with respect to minimizing aggregation updates while also converging with adversarial data.
+- Measure for the effect of client/server lr and the IID state of the data relative to the strategy.

 ## Tables
 - Hyperparameters (Configuration)
 - Method-Wise Feature Comparison

+## Comments
+- if the vectors change, then we can store the average during each fit iteration.
+Given that we are using the .fit() function approximately for 50 iterations over 100 batches during 1 .fit() iteration
+- The evaluate() function uses the test dataset and computes a regularization loss.
+Thus the more clients under fraction_fit, the better the client evaluation loss.
+- First use the first 10 rounds to get data at the epoch-level and then average the accuracy and loss data at the client-level.
+80% are used for fit, and 20% are used for evaluation.
+Keep this in mind when storing information and then averaging the net evaluation losses/accuracy values for each client since 10 clients run 1 epoch 10 times because it's 1 epoch per 10 round iterations
+- 50 iterations does not mean that the vector cardinality is 50 either.
+- End goal is to test the system through 1000 rounds.
+So 100 10 round iterations or v.v.